 4. Instant Pot Shrimp and Spaghetti Squash Fra Diavolo

-If you want to add even more spice, consider adding some Calabrian chiles or jalapenos in addition to the chili flakes.
-You won’t regret it if you like to turn up the heat!
+We love the spicy sauce, and if you’re in the mood to add even more spice, consider adding some Calabrian chiles or jalapenos in addition to the chili flakes.

 Get the full recipe and directions from The Foodie and the Fix.